vsimakhin/web-logbook/README.md

 - Update: No longer shorten the remarks field for small screens if the option "Do not adjust logbook columns for small screens" is selected
 - Fix: Recreate the database view during startup in case changes didn't propagate after a version change.

-## [2.41.0] - 11.08.2024

-- Update: Update go minor version (1.21.13) and related packages (bug and security fixes).
-- Fix: Corrected a title for the login page.
-- Fix: Fix the random order of the elements on Stats by Type/Class pages

 The full changelog is [here](https://github.com/vsimakhin/web-logbook/blob/main/CHANGELOG.md)